cybermelons/life-hud/docs/prime/game-narrative-flow.md

 and I'll help you purify every Klesha in the kingdom..."
 ```

-## The Living Relationship
+## The Living Relationship (Totem)

 Tamed Kama aren't destroyed - they're your **devoted companions**:
+Their totem is held by a trusted authority, typically a guild, where
+the monstergirl hangs out causing no trouble.
+Kinda like she's bound to it.

 ### While Maintained
-- They actively help identify similar corruptions
+- Provide consistent stats/resources from totem
 - Provide resistance against their corruption type
 - Whisper sweet encouragements during inspections
 - "Master, there's another one like me nearby... shall we extract her together?"